You are here

 If a delegate decides to reject an application, a formal statement of the reasons is included in the decision letter.
 In addition to the reasons for the decision, the letter will set out the appeal rights.

-In cases where an ACM recommendation to reject an application is unexpected the delegate will usually contact the applicant to discuss the proposed actions.
+In cases where an ACM or ACV recommendation to reject an application is unexpected the delegate will usually contact the applicant to discuss the proposed actions.

 5.7.5 What happens if an applicant misses a key date?